jeaf/idxbeast/README.md

 Usage
 -----

-### Indexing

-Running the following command will index all locations defined in the configuration file:
+idxbeast is called from the command line in the following manner:

+    idxbeast.py <command name> [command arguments]

+Detailed usage for each command can be obtained by calling:

+    idxbeast.py <command name> -h

+The following commands are supported:

-    idxbeast.py index
+1. index

-### Searching

-#### From the command line

-Run the following command to search for a set of matching words:

-    idxbeast.py search "word1 word2 word3"

-All search words are implicitely joined with an AND operator, meaning that a document must contain all words in order to be recognized as matching.

-#### From the web application

-server.py can be used to start the basic idxbeast web server.
-Once the server is properly running, a browser can be used to load the search page, and search for documents.
+2. search
+3. server

 Testing
 -------

-doctest is used for testing simple and low-level functions. `idxlib_test.py` is used to test the optimized C library.
+doctest is used for testing simple and low-level functions.
+The `test.py` script is used to run all tests. `idxlib_test.py` is used to test the optimized C library.

-For now testing is somewhat disorganised, and lacking in many respects.
-The following are elements that should be improved in the future:

-* Provide a test.py main entry point for running all tests, or a subset of the tests.
-* Include in the source distribution some relatively small test documents that can be indexed and for which expected results can be defined.
-* Choose a well known package containing many text files (e.g., a specific version of the Boost source distribution) that can be used to gather performance data.

 Todo
 ----